ashrithr/chef-repo/ChefCommands.md

 3. Create a cookbook structure

         knife cookbook create aliases
+        knife cookbook create_specs aliases                         # creates test specs for cookbook specified

 4. Upload cookbooks

         knife cookbook upload -a
+        knife cookbook upload -o <cookbooks_dirname> --all

+5. Install roles on chef-server

+        knife role from file roles/*.rb

+6. Install environments & nodes on chef-server from workstation

+        knife environment from file <env>.json
+        knife node from file "path to JSON file" #from file argument is used to create a node using existing node data as a template.

 5. Delete all cookbooks hosted on server